Ha Giang Loop In Vietnam – All You Need To Know [2023]

 Take a rain jacket in case it downpours and warm clothing for the cool temperatures at night.

-I recommend wearing a long sleeve shirt or sunscreen when riding during the peak sun hours of the day, otherwise, your skin will get burnt to a crisp.
+I recommend wearing a long-sleeved shirt and sunscreen when riding during the middle of the day, otherwise, your skin will get burnt to a crisp.

 There are ATM machines in the bigger towns such as Ha Giang and Dong Van if you do need to take out some cash.

-There are minimal petrol stations along the way but I recommend filling up your tank whenever you hit the halfway mark just to be safe.
+There are minimal petrol stations along the way so I recommend filling up your tank whenever you hit the halfway mark just to be safe.

 I filled my tank twice on the trip, once in Ha Giang and once in Dong Van.
 I spent a total of 200,000 VND for two tanks of fuel.